 The policyowner is the individual who is the legal owner of the policy.
-An individual or several individuals may own non-registered policies.
+One or more individuals may own non-registered policies.
 Registered policies can only be owned by one individual.
 All policy information is sent to the policyowner.

 Prospectus